Make-School-Courses/DS-2.1-Machine-Learning/Lessons/LinearRegression.md

 - Linear regression is an approach for predicting a quantitative response using a feature or multiple features

-## Activity: write a Python code to obtain the coefficient and intercept of a simple linear regression (15 min)
+## Activity: write a Python code to obtain the coefficient and intercept of a simple regression (15 min)
 - The X and Y as the single-input single-output data are given
 - Use numpy `np.polyfit` and `np.poly1d` to obtain the linear regression model coefficients
 - Use sklearn `from sklearn.linear_model import LinearRegression` to obtain the linear regression model coefficients